 - Getting steroid injections

-Conservative treatment for degenerative rotator cuff injuries caused from wear and tear may be effective at providing symptom relief.
+Conservative treatment of degenerative rotator cuff injuries caused by wear and tear may be effective at providing symptom relief.
 However, if these treatment options are not successful or if you have experienced a significant rotator cuff tear, surgery may be necessary to deliver long-term relief and restore shoulder strength.
 Rotator cuff repair surgery involves re-attaching the tendon to the head of the humerus, which can often be done arthroscopically via small incisions.
 Mirza Orthopedics is home to experienced rotator cuff surgeons who can treat your tear with effective results and minimal downtime.

 If you are suffering from the symptoms of a rotator cuff injury, the first step to relieving your discomfort is to have a consultation with the rotator cuff doctors at our Smithtown orthopedic practice to learn about your options.
 Contact Mirza Orthopedics today to schedule an appointment.